ryanloutos/WashU-Bears-Baseball-Website/README.md

     - improve instruction set of upload file
   - DONE:
     - It is possible to upload outings via CSV and have them saved to database
-- Getting data entry to a point to enter significant amount of data and doing statistical stuff with it
-  - TODO:
-    - make innings entry more useful
-    - create ability to add/delete rows ANYWHERE in the table
-    - clean up edit_outing.html code using set choices saved somewhere that can be edited
-    - add Batter table to keep track of specific batters and sequences
-    - add more stuff here when I think of it